hyperledger-gerrit-archive/blockchain-explorer/README.md

 <a name="Run-Hyperledger-Explorer-using-Docker" />

-# 12.0 Optional: Run Hyperledger Explorer using Docker    <!-- do not remove this comment, ensure there is a blank line before each heading -->
+# 12.0 Optional: Run Hyperledger Explorer Using Docker    <!-- do not remove this comment, ensure there is a blank line before each heading -->

 There is also an automated deployment of the **Hyperledger Explorer** available via **docker** given the following requirements are met: